SheenLian/Python_detailed_learning/README.md

 5. date and time objects
 6. exceptions
 7. networking, server and client using socket modeule, when any of these two terminal type stop, connection terminated
+8. sending email using gmail server (successfully sent a text message)